Max Don't Have Sex With Your Ex: Music video

 The accompanying music video for "Max Don't Have Sex With Your Ex" was animated and directed by Hartcore.
 The camera descends onto Max's wife sleeping alone as Max is seen cheating on her.
 She later opens her eyes and discovers her husband cheating on her in his ex's apartment.
 The video later depicts Max and his mistress at the pool of her house, on a planet resembling a breast, and at a subway station.
 The wife attempts to catch them in the act using a telescope and while she takes the train at night.
-The video was A-listed on Germany's VIVA in December 1994.
+The video was A-listed on German music television channel VIVA in December 1994.